azmain84-wq/Project-1_Group-2/README.md

-# CSCI331-Group-2-Project
+# CSCI331-Group-2-Project 1

 ### Mystery Data Investigation

 Our team created a collection of **SQL mystery cases** designed to reveal hidden insights in business data using creative storytelling.
-Each mystery uses **real datasets (Northwinds2022 and AdventureWorks2017)** and applies advanced SQL techniques such as joins, aggregations, subqueries, and common table expressions (CTEs).
+Each mystery uses **real datasets Northwinds2022  and applies advanced SQL techniques such as joins, aggregations, subqueries, and common table expressions (CTEs).
 We recorded **video walkthroughs** explaining how each case was solved using SQL queries and logic-based data analysis.

 ---